 The price zone of 0.7150-0.7230 (SUPPLY ZONE in confluence with 61.8% Fibonacci level) stood as a temporary resistance zone until a bullish breakout was expressed above 0.7230.

-This resulted in a quick bullish advance towards the next supply zone around 0.7310-0.7380 where evident bearish rejection and a valid SELL opportunity can be offered if enough bearish rejection is expressed.
+This resulted in a quick bullish advance towards the next supply zone around 0.7310-0.7380 where evident bearish rejection and a valid SELL opportunity were expressed on June 14.

 Currently, the NZD/USD pair remains trapped between the price levels of 0.7230 – 0.7310 until a breakout occurs in either direction.

-Risky traders can have a valid SELL entry at retesting of the price level of 0.7310.
+Risky traders could have a valid SELL entry at retesting of the price level of 0.7310.
 S/L should be lowered to 0.7350 to offset the associated risk.